-OBJECTIVE IV.1 The City shall correct existing deficiencies by undertaking capital improvemen projects in accordance with the schedule contained in the Capital Improvements Element of this Comprehensive Plan.
-Policy IV.1.1 Improvements Element, that careplacement or correction of ex- y shall provide that within the schedule contained in the Capital ments Element, that capital improvement projects needed for ment or correction of existing deficiencies in public facilities be given over providing for future facilities needs; 1.
-If they are imminently needed to protect the public health and safety, which shall be given the highest priority; and e not meeting maintenance or operation level of d herein, which shall be given the second order OBJECTIVE IV.2 2 The City shall coordinate the extension of, or increase in the capacity of facilities by scheduling the completion of public facility improvements concurrent with projected demand.
-POLICIES FOR SAN NITARY SEWER Policy IV.2.1 The City hereby establishes the f sewer facilities. ollowing level of service standards for sanitary FACILITY TYPE LEVEL OF SERVICE STANDARD Lake Butler Community Sanitary Sewer System 100 gallons per capita per day
+- OBJECTIVE IV.1 The City shall correct existing deficiencies by undertaking capital improvement projects in accordance with the schedule contained in the Capital Improvements Element of this Comprehensive Plan. - Policy IV.1.1 The City shall provide that within the schedule contained in the Capital Improvements Element, that capital improvement projects needed for replacement or correction of existing deficiencies in public facilities be given priority over providing for future facilities needs; - 1.
+If they are imminently needed to protect the public health and safety, which shall be given the highest priority; and - 2.
+If existing facilities are not meeting maintenance or operation level of service standards adopted herein, which shall be given the second order of priority. - OBJECTIVE IV.2 The City shall coordinate the extension of, or increase in the capacity of facilities by scheduling the completion of public facility improvements concurrent with projected demand.

+POLICIES FOR SANITARY SEWER

+Policy IV.2.1 The City hereby establishes the following level of service standards for sanitary sewer facilities.

+Lake Butler Community Sanitary Sewer System 100 gallons per capita per day